-The sophistication and success of the IVM approach has already been demonstrated.
+The sophistication and success of the IVM approach has, since the first cycle, been demonstrated by lower cost, stable vegetation communittees, reduced herbicide volumes and better reliability.
 This could not have been accomplished without a commitment to research that is designed to fill the gaps in our knowledge and understanding of natural systems, and the response of these natural systems to a variety of management alternatives.
-Over the years, National Grid and the New York utilities have relied heavily upon research to expand their knowledge of natural systems and to base their management practices on science.
+Over the years, National Grid and the New York State utilities have relied heavily upon research to expand their knowledge of natural systems and to base their management practices on science.
 As a result, they have become industry leaders in IVM research, completing more than 13 studies since 1974, at a cost of over \$3 million.
-A summary of this research is included in Appendix 4.
+A summary of this research is included in Appendix 3.